LCR1

 in flower buds and not detected in stems, roots, or rosette leaves (PMID:11437247).

-suggesting a role at the pollen-stigma interface during pollination rather than in
+members, suggesting a possible role at the reproductive interface rather than in

-activity (PDF1.1/PDF1.2), no direct experimental evidence exists for antimicrobial
+antimicrobial activity (PDF1.1/PDF1.2), no direct experimental evidence exists

 existing_annotations: